 9. Germany

 A traditional German breakfast, or frühstuck, is a simple affair.
 It often consists of an assortment of fresh bread, sausages, cold sliced meats, local cheeses, butter, and jam.
-This is washed down with coffee.
-However, in Bavaria, a common breakfast is white veal sausages with sweet mustard, pretzels, and beer (Weisswurstfrühstück).
+This is washed down with coffee, milk, or tea.
+However, in the German state of Bavaria, a common breakfast is white veal sausages with sweet mustard, pretzels, and beer (Weisswurstfrühstück).
+Breakfasts in Germany are not a very social affair as you will hardly find people talking while eating.

 10. Greece

 Greek and Mediterranean breakfasts are made up of various dishes.
-The most popular are savoury pies (such as spanakopita) or kagianas (scrambled eggs with tomatoes and feta).
+The most popular are savory pies (such as spanakopita) or kagianas (scrambled eggs with tomatoes and feta).
 This can be accompanied with yoghurt with honey and walnuts, pastries, bread, and cold cuts.
 In Crete, a full breakfast has olives, cheese, tomatoes, cucumber, yoghurt, bread, paximadia, honey, hard-boiled eggs, orange juice and coffee or tea.
+A wholesome Greek breakfast is always high in nutrition and provides good energy.

 Also read: Delicious authentic Greek food to try.